How to Implement New Company Policies

 There are many possible “right” ways to actually introduce a new policy to employees.
 The best way for your organization will depend in large part on what the new policy is actually doing and what problem it is designed to address.
 In some cases, rolling out a policy via email alone can be effective.
 In other situations, it’s better to introduce the policy through in-person information sessions or formal training events.
 It can also sometimes be helpful to foreshadow a coming policy, giving employees advanced notice that you will be introducing changes.
 Try to anticipate potential questions ahead of time so you can be prepared to address them.

-Regardless of what method you choose, it can be helpful to provide relevant background to affected employees.
+Regardless of what method you choose, it can be helpful to provide the relevant background to affected employees.
 Explain what the reasons behind the policy are; this can go a long way in helping employees want to do what they’re expected to do.

 However, don’t simply email a policy document, post it on a company intranet site, or introduce the policy in a meeting without also providing an opportunity and a mechanism for employees to raise questions or issues.
 Employees who understand the what, why and how of a new policy are much more likely to comply with it.